versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataProducer.md

 #### dataProducer.close()
 {: #dataProducer-close .code}

-Closes the producer.
+Closes the data producer.
 Triggers a ["dataproducerclose"](#dataConsumer-on-dataproducerclose) event in all its associated consumers.

 #### dataProducer.getStats()
 {: #dataProducer-getStats .code}